 Artist: Beeple / Price Sold: $28,985,000.00

 Another one of Beeple’s works, Human One is a generative sculpture that mixes physical and digital art.
 This piece features an astronaut suit walking continuously forward, enduring different weather and biomes.
 Beeple maintains remote access to the piece and plans to evolve its content for the rest of his life.
-Human One sold on Nov.
-10, 2021 via another Christie’s auction.
+Human One was sold on Nov.
+10, 2021, via another Christie’s auction.

 Censored consists of two generative interactive blockchain artworks.— Pak (@muratpak) February 5, 2022

 It currently counts Julian Assange's days in prison.